AndrewAPrice/Perception/Services/Kernel/system calls.md

 ### Output
 * `rax` - The amount of free memory the system has, in bytes.

-## Get memory used by process
+## Get health metrics about a process
-Returns the amount of memory allocated to the currently running process.
+Returns health metrics (memory usage, CPU usage, etc.) about a process.

 ### Input
 * `rdi` - 15
+* `rax` - The Process ID to query, or `0` for the currently running process.

 ### Output
-* `rax` - The amount of memory allocated to this process, in bytes.
+* `rax` - Unique memory allocated to the process, in bytes.
+(Returns `0` if the process is not found).
+* `rbx` - The microsecond timestamp since boot when the process was created.
+(Returns `0` if the process is not found).
+* `rdx` - Compact CPU usage of the process, where each byte represents the rolling CPU percentage of a CPU core.
+(Returns `0` if the process is not found).
+* `rsi` - The number of services registered by the process.
+(Returns `0` if the process is not found).
+* `rdi` - Shared memory allocated to the process, in bytes.
+(Returns `0` if the process is not found).

 ## Get total system memory
 Returns the total amount of memory that the computer has.